1-800-Adam/1-800-Adam.github.io/assets/docs/Project-4/Project 4 WriteUp.md

 - Machine does not need an ESTOP button, but instead will use a RESET to interrupt the sequence and skip all positions
 ## Acceptance Criteria:
 ---
-- Passes instructor outlined test cases per: [Project 4 - Multi-Position Servo Application.pdf](https://1-800-adam.github.io/assets/docs/Project-4/Project%204%20-%20Multi-Position%20Servo%20Application.pdf)
+- Passes instructor outlined test cases per: [PLC Dojo > Project 4](https://www.plcdojo.com/courses/take/applied-logic/lessons/15204142-project-specification)
 ## Project Walkthrough:
 ---
 - There are 4 project files: